How to Idenify Undervalued Penny Stocks

 The most common financial ratio is the price to earnings ratio.
 To find the P/E ratio simply divide the price of shares by the company’s latest annual earnings.
 Lower numbers are stronger and indicate whether or not the company maybe a solid investment.
 If the P/E ratio is high it reveals that the company is over-valued and hence would represent a risky investment.
 During market bubbles P/E ratios tend to be alot higher than normal.

-The current ration is a liquidity ratio that measures a company’s ability to pay short-term obligations.
+The current ratio is a liquidity ratio that measures a company’s ability to pay short-term obligations.
 The current ratio formula is current assets divided by current liabilities.
 Higher numbers are stronger.
 This ratio gives us an idea if the company has the ability to pay back its short-term liabilities with its short-term assets.
 A number under 1 suggests that the company will be able to meets its obligations.

 Debt/Equity ratio divide total liabilities by stockholders’ equity.
 A high Debt/Ratio implies that a company has been aggressive in financing its growth with debt.
 The debt/equity ratio depends on the industry in which the company is in.
 Capital-intensive industries (car manufacturers) tend to have a debt/equity ratio above 2, while personal computer companies have a debt/equity generally below 0.5.